FFellica/BouncyBall/README.md

 BouncyBall
 ==========

 // 1.
-Compile the codes by clicking on the Run button
+Compile the code using Processing by clicking on the Run button

 // 2.
 Hold the mouse’s left button to block the bouncing ball